Introduction

 Open a service deployment

-Manage access to a deployment
+Edit a deployment

-Discard a deployment
+Delete a deployment

 img discard deployment

-Figure 37.
-Discard a created deployment
+Figure 46.
+Delete a created deployment

 https://apps.<base-url>